Technical Deep-Dive

 Architecture of a Full-Stack Check-In Platform

-How I built a complete Foursquare Swarm replacement in five days: 67 PHP API endpoints, a React 19 web app, a React Native mobile app, a gamification engine, 20 background jobs, and dual-database architecture, all on a Raspberry Pi.
+How I built a complete Foursquare Swarm replacement in five days, then kept going: 77 API endpoints, a React 19 web app, a React Native mobile app, a Kotlin Compose watch companion, a world flight atlas, a gamification engine, and a database split into two halves that do different jobs.

 By Michael Pierce · MDPSync · 2026

-67 API Endpoints Dual-Database React + React Native 20 Cron Jobs 5-Day Sprint
+77 API Endpoints Two-Half Database React + React Native + Wear OS Flight Atlas Background Jobs 5-Day Sprint

 Section I